Great Tew, Oxfordshire, St Michael's Church

-The interior is flooded with light from high Perpendicular clerestorey windows.
-The nave is supported on slender 14th century pillars which stand on much earlier bases.
+The interior is flooded with light from high Perpendicular clerestory windows.
+The nave is supported on slender 14th-century pillars which stand on much earlier bases.

-Tucked away in the vestry is an effigy of a 14th century knight, thought to be Sir Robert de Vere.
-This is one of only 4 effigies in England where the figure is depicted wearing aillettes, a form of medieval epaulettes (the others are at Clehonger, Ashby Sandwich, and Maltby).
+Tucked away in the vestry is an effigy of a 14th-century knight, thought to be Sir Robert de Vere.
+This is one of only four effigies in England where the figure is depicted wearing aillettes, a form of medieval epaulettes (the others are at Clehonger, Ashby Sandwich, and Maltby).
 The sword is unfortunately broken, but there is a rather attractive carved figure of a dog at his feet, looking more like a lion than a domestic pet!

 Abbess of Godstow